sillsdev/web-languageforge/next-app/README-Tech.md

 Migrating legacy routes will be accomplished through rules established in the Proxy, i.e., the `/docker/next-app/Caddyfile`.

 **Change password data flow example:**
-1. request for `/app/changepassword` comes into the Proxy and the following rules are encountered:
+1. request for the legacy route, `/app/changepassword`, comes into the Proxy and the following rules are encountered:

 > ```
 > @next_app_paths {